IJG-DR/School_District_Analysis/README.md

 ## Project Overview

-Maria, the chief data scientist for a school city system, is responsible for analyzing standarized testing results used by the School Board and the School Superintendent in evaluating the efficacy of these tests and determining budgetary allocation among the schools.
+Maria, the chief data scientist for a school city system, is responsible for analyzing standardized testing results used by the School Board and the School Superintendent in evaluating the efficacy of these tests and determining budgetary allocation among the schools.

 The School Board has notified Maria and her supervisor that the data file containing all student scores shoes evidence of academic dishonesty, specifically, reading and math scores for ninth graders at the Thomas High School.